 1. Keep in mind the unity of purpose

 Packaging performs a variety of roles simultaneously: it keeps the product safe during storage and transportation, it identifies the product and your brand for the consumer, it makes it easier to move it around, it persuades the consumer that he/she needs the product.
 Successful packaging design does not forget about a single of these purposes while identifying a single idea around which it builds everything else.
 For example, Apple uses minimalistic yet sleek packaging using high-quality materials.
 It creates an impression of premium quality, secures the products inside and is immediately recognizable by anybody who ever saw it.
+Packaging design companies like Zenpack can help you achieve all of the above and even manufacture it.

 2. Create an experience